SudhanPlayz/Discord-MusicBot/README.md

 ```

 - Run `make up log` to start the docker environment and view the logs.
   - You can also run `make up` to start the docker environment in the background.

+If you don't want a particular service to start up on `make up` you can simply comment the block for the service you want to remove from the docker-compose.yml file

 ## 📝 | [Support Server](https://discord.gg/sbySMS7m3v)